Arondondon/lighthouse-test/filecoin.md

 #### Generating

-The Lighthouse API key is required to use FileCoim as a storage.
+The Lighthouse API key is required to use FileCoin as a storage.
 To get it you should sign up on [Lighthouse](https://lighthouse.storage/), сhoose the subscription plan (optionally) that suits you and generate an API key.
 To get more information see [Lighthouse Quick Start](https://docs.lighthouse.storage/lighthouse-1/quick-start) or [Lighthouse creating API key](https://docs.lighthouse.storage/lighthouse-1/how-to/create-an-api-key).